raquo/Airstream/README.md

 Observables generally emit errors at the same time as they would have emitted a non-error value.
 For example, a `CombinedObservable` like `stream.combineWith(stream.map(foo))` will only emit a single value if `stream` emits a value (yes, Airstream deals with [FRP Glitches](#frp-glitches) for you).
 Similarly, it will only emit a single error if `stream` emits an error.
 However, that error will be wrapped in `CombinedError` because it needs to support the case when its parent observables simultaneously emit a different error.

-On the other hand, `MergeEventStream` does no such synchronization, it emits the errors similarly to how it emits non-error events – as they come, putting all but the first seen one in a new transaction.
+On the other hand, `MergeStream` does no such error combination, it emits the errors similarly to how it emits non-error events – as they come, putting all but the first seen one in a new transaction.

 `DelayEventStream` re-emits incoming errors with the same delay that it uses for normal values.